 In the early 1990s, it became clear to many women within the ALP and broader labour movement that structural change within the ALP was needed to ensure sufficient opportunities for women to become candidates and MPs.
 Australian Parliamentary Library research showed that, after almost a century of suffrage in Australia, women's participation in many state and territory parliaments was barely over single figures, with women making up just 14% of the national legislature.

-Long-term Labor community and women's campaigner Leonie Morgan had seen the work of EMILY's List – an organisation established in the US in 1985 to fund campaigns for pro-choice Democratic women – and advocated strongly for the establishment of a similar network to support Australian progressive women candidates.
-Leonie joined with women such as Kay Setches, Joan Kirner and Candy Broad to build support for the idea in Victoria first and then nationally.
+Long-term Labor community and women's campaigner Leonie Morgan AM had seen the work of EMILY's List – an organisation established in the US in 1985 to fund campaigns for pro-choice Democratic women – and advocated strongly for the establishment of a similar network to support Australian progressive women candidates.
+Leonie joined with women such as Kay Setches, Joan Kirner AC and Candy Broad to build support for the idea in Victoria first and then nationally.
 This didn't happen overnight – from 1992 to EMILY's launch in 1996.

 Despite this landmark achievement, the following Federal Labor pre-selections resulted in the number of women pre-selected in safe and winnable seats declining rather than increasing.
 Labor women realised that more was needed to be done to bring about cultural change and that EMILY's List was the vehicle to do it.